Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Background on Learning Curves

-In this survey, we adopt the term \emph{anchor} to refer to a point for which the empirical learning curve carries an estimate.
-Throughout this paper, we refer to this as \sampleanchor.
+\paragraph{Anchor Points} In this survey, we adopt the term \emph{anchor} to refer to a point for which the empirical learning curve carries a performance estimate.
 There is no established name for such points in literature.
-They are called \emph{sample sizes} in~\cite{john1996staticvsdynamic,provost1999efficientprogressivesampling,leite2007aniterativeprocess}, and those authors refer to a \emph{collection} of such samples sizes as a \emph{schedule}~\cite{john1996staticvsdynamic,provost1999efficientprogressivesampling,figueroa2012predictingsamplesize,meek2002thelcsamplingmethod}.
-However, for iteration learning curves, the term ``sample'' is misleading, because the curve plots performance against ``visits'' of instances (out of a fixed set), which is related but not the same as sample size.
-Besides, the term sample size is quite overloaded in the context of machine learning, because this field deals with various types of samples in different contexts, e.g. train and validation samples, etc. Another terminology observed sometimes is the one of \emph{sample landmarks}~\cite{furnkranz2001evaluation,leite2005predictingrelativeperformance}.
-However, this term is also slightly confusing, since landmarks are generally understood as the performances of cheap-to-evaluate learners, which was in fact also the motivation for this terminology in~\cite{furnkranz2001evaluation}.
-A less used terminology is the term \emph{anchor}~\cite{kolachina2012predictioninmachinetranslation,mohr2021fast,mohr2021towards}, which is not ambiguous in the machine learning context and captures the idea that analysis is based on some selected points.
-It serves well to immediately create an association with a particular size of a sampled training data set (observations) or a number of visited instances (iterations) that is used in the context of building an empirical learning curve.
+They are called \emph{sample sizes} in~\citep{john1996staticvsdynamic,provost1999efficientprogressivesampling,leite2007aniterativeprocess}, and those authors refer to a \emph{collection} of such samples sizes as a \emph{schedule}~\citep{john1996staticvsdynamic,provost1999efficientprogressivesampling,figueroa2012predictingsamplesize,meek2002thelcsamplingmethod}.
+However, for \itcurves, the term `sample' is misleading because the curve plots performance against the number of times all instances (out of a fixed set) are presented to the learner, which is not the same as sample size.
+Besides, the term sample size is quite overloaded in the context of machine learning, because this field deals with various types of samples in different contexts, e.g., train and validation samples, etc. Another terminology observed sometimes is the one of \emph{sample landmarks}~\citep{furnkranz2001evaluation,leite2005predictingrelativeperformance}.
+However, this term is also slightly confusing, since landmarks are generally understood as the performances of cheap-to-evaluate learners, which was also the motivation for this terminology by \citet{furnkranz2001evaluation}.
+A less used terminology is the term \emph{anchor}~\citep{kolachina2012predictioninmachinetranslation,mohr2023fast,mohr2021towards,kielhofer2024learning}, which is not ambiguous in the machine learning context and captures the idea that analysis is based on some selected points.
+It serves well to immediately create an association with a particular size of a sampled training data set or a number of visited instances that is used in the context of building an empirical learning curve.